Guidelines For COVID

 · Among many other accomplishments.

-While board members and managers navigated the novel challenges, I worked with other CAI legislative volunteers to lobby, testify and help draft three new laws passed by the Georgia legislature during the pandemic.
+While board members and managers navigated the novel challenges and adhered to guidelines for COVID, I worked with other CAI legislative volunteers to lobby, testify, and help draft three new laws passed by the Georgia legislature during the pandemic.

 Two of these laws benefit associations — the Georgia COVID-19 Pandemic Business Safety Act: that affords immunity from liability for community associations and others; and a change to Georgia’s Condominium Act providing new insurance policy disclosure requirements for water damage.